stevembugua/portfolio-application-backend/README.md

 You can make all CRUD calls for the projects database.

-- CREATE boards
+- CREATE skill
-- GET/RETRIEVE all boards
+- GET/RETRIEVE all skill
-- DELETE a board
+- DELETE a skill
-- UPDATE a board
+- UPDATE a skill

 ### Example: Create a skill